JacobRane/Etch-a-Sketch/README.md

 # Etch-a-Sketch
-Another interactive site to practice javascript
+Second interactive site to practice javascript more